Subaru Clinic

 Beige-colored oil

 The head gasket compartmentalizes the oil and the coolant.
 You’ll know that your head gasket requires your immediate attention if a beige-colored oil shows, which is most likely produced by the oil and the coolant mixing.
-If not repaired immediately, the oil will thicken, and it will have an adverse effect on your engine.
+If not repaired immediately, the oil will thicken, and it will harm your engine.

 What happens if you ignore a head gasket issue?

-A Subaru head gasket repair will cost you, but you’ll be thankful you made the repair.
+A Subaru head gasket repair will cost you, but you’ll be thankful you repaired.
 Here are the consequences of an ignored head gasket problem:

 • Catalytic converter damage